SalesUP-GmbH/leanx-erp-system/README.md

 ## Introduction

 LeanX is a lightweight ERP system designed for efficient management of core business processes.
 This document provides an overview of the system's architecture, API, setup and database.
+The productive environment is accessible under [www.lean-x.de](https://www.lean-x.de) or [lean-x.de](https://lean-x.de).

+For demonstration purposes use the following user to gain access to the LeanX environment:

+- Username: DEFAULT_USR
+- Password: initERP@2025

 ## Architecture